Girltalk

 I have read many theories regarding your Girltalk moniker: like that

-it comes from a poem of Jim Morrison or that it comes from Merzbow's
+it comes from a poem of Jim Morrison or that it comes from Merzbow's side-project.

 What is it then?